sinsunsan/noderef_dragdrop/readme.md

 * When dropped trigger an ajax call, that load the image node (the image that was dragged)
 * fill the field_image_project node reference field, with the value of the project nid (the project on which the image was dropped).

 The field_image_project should be compatible with noderefcreate module.
-T The project's node will always exist in this case (as it is shown in the view), but per aps there is compatibility issue with the noderefcreate widget.
+The project's node will always exist in this case (as it is shown in the view), but per aps there is compatibility issue with the noderefcreate widget.